The easiest way to find and hire virtual assistants

 We don’t limit how you communicate with our assistants once you’ve paid for one of our Directory’s subscriptions.

 Yes, we offer a Satisfaction Guarantee.

-Virtual Latinos Agency Guarantee: If you’re not happy with your assistant within the first week of work, we’ll replace your assistant with a new assistant at no additional cost to you.
+Virtual Latinos Agency Guarantee: If you’re not happy with your assistant after working with them for at least 40 hours, we’ll replace your assistant with a new assistant at no additional cost to you.
 If the very unlikely event that you’re not happy with your second assistant, or he/she didn’t prove to have the skills needed to complete the tasks you needed done, we’ll refund you 100% of what you paid during the second week of work (or 50% of what you’ve paid within the first 2 weeks).

 Whether you hire through our Directory or through our Agency, you or someone from your existing company will need to train the assistants.
 Just like when you hire a regular employee, they’ll need to go through your training and on-boarding to become members of your team.